 The numerical parameters used for the three simulations are presented in Table 1 for the different domains of the grid nesting.
-The size of the horizontal mesh depends on the domain D_i but in Meso-NH the vertical mesh is the same for every domain.
-In the induction and the wake regions, the vertical discretisation ΔZ is set to have isotropic cells in the most refined domain i.e. D_4 in the neutral and unstable cases and D_2 in the stable case.
-The bottom boundary condition is determined by the subgrid heat $\overline{w'\theta'}$ and momentum $\overline{w'u'}$ fluxes.
+The size of the horizontal mesh depends on the domain D_i , but in Meso-NH the vertical mesh is the same for every domain.
+In the induction and the wake regions, the vertical discretization ΔZ is set to have isotropic cells in the most refined domain i.e. D_4 in the neutral and unstable cases and D_2 in the stable case.
+The bottom boundary condition is determined by the subgrid heat $w'\theta'$ and momentum w'u'fluxes.
 The heat flux is prescribed and governs the evolution of θ in the middle of the first cell, along with other resolved processes such as advection.
 The momentum flux at the surface is computed according to the Monin-Obukhov similarity laws, depending on the roughness length, wind at the middle of the first grid mesh and heat flux.
 It is used to compute the velocity at the first grid mesh.

-The flowfield is initialised with a constant-velocity profile equal to the geostrophic wind.
-A constant-temperature profile is set up to an arbitrary defined ABL height, capped by an inversion region of 5 K over a depth of 50 m.
-The geostrophic wind, ABL height, surface roughness z_0 and kinematic vertical heat flux are chosen to be as close as possible to the SWiFT measurements in terms of velocity, wind direction, TKE and stability parameter.
+The flow field is initialized with a constant-velocity profile equal to the geostrophic wind.
+A constant-temperature profile is set up to an arbitrarily defined ABL height, capped by an inversion region of 5 K over a depth of 50 m.
+The geostrophic wind, ABL height, surface roughness z_0 and kinematic vertical heat flux are chosen to be as close as possible to the SWiFT measurements in terms of velocity, wind direction, turbulent kinetic energy (TKE) and stability parameter.